Converting Industry

 Slitting and Rewinding

-- New generated static during winding
+- Additional static during winding

-- Telescoping effect on your slitted rolls
+- Telescoping of slitted rolls

 Bag Making

-Static elimination
+Static elimination solutions

 Perforation detection